 How AI Is Rewiring Payments Infrastructure in 2026

-Artificial intelligence in payments is no longer a roadmap item — it’s production infrastructure.
-In 2026, every major layer of the payments stack, from fraud detection to treasury management, has AI models running in the critical path.
-The question has shifted from “should we use AI?” to “which model architecture is right for which problem?”
+Artificial intelligence in payments is no longer a roadmap item — it's production infrastructure.
+In 2026, every major layer of the payments stack, from fraud scoring to dynamic routing to treasury management, has AI models running in the critical path.
+The question has shifted from "should we use AI?" to "which model architecture is right for which problem?"

 Fraud Detection: Mature, Effective, Table Stakes

 Real-time fraud scoring was the first payments use case where machine learning proved its value, and it remains the most mature.
-Models trained on billions of transactions can now identify anomalous patterns within milliseconds — before authorisation even completes.
+Models trained on billions of transactions can now identify anomalous patterns within milliseconds — before authorization even completes.

 The shift in 2025–2026 has been towards ensemble approaches that combine supervised models (trained on labelled fraud data) with unsupervised anomaly detection, catching novel attack vectors that supervised models miss by definition.
 Stripe, Adyen, and Checkout.com have all moved in this direction.
 For merchants building their own fraud stack, the practical implication is that off-the-shelf ML platforms have caught up to the capabilities that required specialist teams two years ago.